+If you just came back from a vacation, and you’re experiencing problems with your furnace, you may ask yourself, why is your furnace not working?
+Should you even turn off your furnace if you will not be there for a while?
 If you’re thinking about going away for a season, and you know you won’t use your furnace for a few months, you may be wondering if this could cause anything bad to happen with your furnace.

-The truth of the matter is, leaving your furnace running, even if you’re not actively using it, can still cost you money.
+The truth of the matter is that leaving your furnace running, even if you’re not actively using it, can still cost you money.
 It’s the same concept as phantom electricity.
-While you might pay a minimal amount to leave the furnace in an operative state, you could save yourself additional money and wear-and-tear on the furnace by simply turning it off.
+While you might pay a minimal amount to leave the furnace in an operative state, you could save yourself additional money and wear and tear on the furnace by simply turning it off – the key is to know what to expect once you arrive back home.

-If you just came back from a vacation, and you’re experiencing problems with your furnace, you may ask yourself why is my furnace not working?
 Ambient Edge can help.
-Call us at 888-628-5890 for more information and/or to schedule a service call.
+Call us for more information and/or to schedule a service call.

 Types of Oil-Fired Furnaces

 Some homes have gas furnaces, but the majority of homes in the United States have oil-fired furnaces.
-There are actually two different kinds of oil-fired furnaces:
+There are actually two different kinds of oil-fired furnaces: water-based furnaces and forced-air furnaces.
+Water-based furnaces use water or steam to heat your home by way of radiators, baseboards, or radiant floors, and another name for water-based systems is “hydronic systems.”

 Forced-air furnaces disperse heated air throughout your home via vents in the floors and walls.
 Another name for a forced-air furnace is a “warm air system.”
 These are the more commonly used of the two, but both water-based and forced-air systems rely on oil from your oil tank for fuel and use your thermostat to determine how hot your home should be.